Climate change in Kentucky: Agriculture and livestock

-"Longer frost-free growing seasons and increased concentrations of atmospheric carbon dioxide tend to increase yields for many crops during an average year.
+According to the EPA "Longer frost-free growing seasons and increased concentrations of atmospheric carbon dioxide tend to increase yields for many crops during an average year.
 But more severe droughts and more hot days are likely to reduce yields, especially in the western half of Kentucky, which in seventy years is likely to have 15 to 30 more days with temperatures above 95°F than it has today.
 Even on irrigated fields, higher temperatures are likely to reduce yields of corn, and possibly soybeans.
 Higher temperatures are also likely to reduce livestock productivity: hot weather causes cows to eat less, grow more slowly, and produce less milk, and it can threaten their health".
 In addition, "black vultures in Kentucky are moving north due to climate change and killing more cattle every year due to their newly expanded range".

 Forest resources

-"Higher temperatures and changes in rainfall are unlikely to substantially reduce forest cover in Kentucky, but the composition of those forests may change.
+According to the EPA "Higher temperatures and changes in rainfall are unlikely to substantially reduce forest cover in Kentucky, but the composition of those forests may change.
 More droughts would reduce forest productivity, and climate change is also likely to increase the damage that insects and diseases cause to forests.
 Yet longer growing seasons and increased carbon dioxide concentrations could more than offset the losses from those factors.
 In central Kentucky, the population of maple, beech, and birch trees is likely to decline, in favor of the oak and hickory trees that dominate forests in most of the state".